Sunrise over Grand Island, Munising, Michigan - Upper Peninsula

 The Munising Falls Interpretative Center, features "displays on the rich natural and cultural history of Pictured Rocks National Lakeshore.
 Exhibits on early iron smelting, geology, forest history, rare and endangered species, logging, and recreation portray the diversity of our nation's first national lakeshore."

 Because the park is stretched out along the lakeshore with minimal road accessibility, it takes several days to really get an appreciation of it.
-But this may change in 2011 when the complete paving of H58 is completed which will join Munising and Grand Marais.
+But this changed in 2011 when the complete paving of H58 was completed which joined Munising and Grand Marais.
+There still are some unpaved sand spur roads to some of the campgrounds and trail heads.

 Pictured Rocks Camping and Campgrounds - 3 drive-in campgrounds exist within the park providing water, tables, grills and toilets.
 There are no showers nor electric hookups so RV campers will have to dry camp.
 Also know that the access is via unpaved sand roads.
 Just south of the park are several more campgrounds located in Lake Superior State Forest, but are also limited in terms of services like electricity and showers.